-6. Close the dialog to finish.
+6. Click Close.

-8.3.1.1 Adding a user ID
+8.3.1.1 Adding a User ID

 User IDs allow multiple identities and e-mail addresses to be used with the same key.
 Adding a user ID is useful, for example, when you want to have an identity for your job and one for your friends.
 They take the following form: